ingridscience

 When a seed is made by a plant, it is best if it lands in the soil away from the parent plant, so that it has its own space to grow.

-Review ways that seeds disperse with photos from the Resource book (How a Plant Grows).
+Review ways that seeds disperse with images (see Resource book (How a Plant Grows).

 You'll make your own models of seeds.